NotFair-MetaAds

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences, front-loaded with the core purpose, and contains no extraneous words.
-Every sentence adds value.
+The description is concise, front-loaded with key purpose, and each sentence adds value with no waste.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.